GLANCECAM 3

 • Mount webcams in your living room, kitchen and garden to check on your cat when you're away, maybe turning on a light at night or taking a snapshot when kitty does something funny.

-• Point a camera at your front gate and let visitors in by activating a network relay.
+• Point a camera at your front gate and let visitors in by activating a network relay (electrically operated switches you can install and then trigger via GET calls GlanceCam can send).

 Please be advised that GlanceCam is designed for realtime playback and DOES NOT support DVRs / NVRs, proprietary cloud services, recording (nor playback of recordings), motion detection and pan & tilt (PTZ) control.